Dyson Institute - Student Privacy Notice

 8.5 If the law in your country allows us to impose a fee for giving you access to your personal data, or to exercise any of your other rights in relation to your personal data, we will let you know.

-8.6 If you would like to exercise any of your rights in relation to your personal data or if you have any questions on them, please contact The Dyson Institute at firstname.lastname@example.org.
+8.6 If you would like to exercise any of your rights in relation to your personal data or if you have any questions on them, please contact the Dyson Institute at email@example.com.

 9.0 How do we protect your personal data

 9.1 We are committed to protecting your personal data.
 We use appropriate technical and organisational measures, to protect your personal data and privacy, and review those regularly.
 We protect your personal data using a combination of physical and IT security controls, including access controls that restrict and manage the way in which your personal data and data is processed, managed and handled.
-We also ensure that The Dyson Institute, and Dyson Group, personnel are adequately trained in protecting your personal data.
+We also ensure that the Dyson Institute, and Dyson Group, personnel are adequately trained in protecting your personal data.
 Our procedures mean that we may occasionally request proof of identity before we share your personal data with you.

-9.2 Where users have a password enabling access to The Dyson Institute systems, portals or accounts, each user is responsible for keeping this password confidential.
+9.2 Where users have a password enabling access to the Dyson Institute systems, portals or accounts, each user is responsible for keeping this password confidential.
 As per the Dyson Group password policy, it is strongly advised that passwords are not shared or distributed.
 In the unlikely event that we suffer a security breach which compromises our protection of your personal data and we need to let you know about it, we will do so.